Commander Perkins: Plot summary

 The Dimension Transmitter is still in the experimentation stage.
 However, there is already contact with the eighth planet of the Vega system.
-With cameras and probes, data were collected from that planet.
+With cameras and probes, data was collected from that planet.
 On the Moon base, Ralph Common is lured into the Dimension Transmitter by a telepathic voice.
 He overrides all safety locks and is transported to the Vega planet, where he is detained by the locals.
 Professor Common asks Commander Perkins and Major Hoffmann to bring back his son to the Moon.
 They succeed; however, Ralph Common tells them that there must be a connection between Earth and Vega, since there are maps showing the area of the Mediterranean Sea.
-Communication with the Vegans is not yet possible, with the exception of the "Telepathic Voice", which only Ralph can hear.
+Communication with the Vegans is not yet possible, with the exception of the telepathic voice, which only Ralph can hear.

-The Vegans realize that there is a dimension portal set up between the worlds.
+The Vegans realize that there is a dimension portal between the worlds.
 By waiting at its warp point, they send an emissary to the Moon who, however, is killed by accident.
 In an attempt to mediate, Perkins, Hoffmann and Ralph take another trip to the Vega.
 They fail, and Perkins is captured.
-A release attempt succeeds, but apparently the commander was brainwashed and remains in a kind of awake coma.
-Perkins awakes after half a year - at the same time a Vegan spaceship appears on Earth, which is later accidentally shot down (the ship creates an energy field which scrambles electronic processes in both machines and the human body).
+A release attempt succeeds, but apparently the commander was brainwashed and remains in a kind of waking coma.
+Perkins awakes after half a year, and at the same time a Vegan spaceship appears on Earth, which is later accidentally shot down (the ship creates an energy field which scrambles electronic processes in both machines and the human body).
 Vegan survivors try to reach the Dimension Transmitter in order to return to their home world.
 Professor Common wants to release the Vegans, but the military wants to cross-examine the extraterrestrials.
-But while transporting them back to the Vega an error occurs, Perkins, Hoffman and the Vegans are hurled not just through space and to the Vega planet, but also into the past, where the two humans witness the accidental death of a nobleman and are blamed for murder.
-At the last second, Professor Common finds the two men and can bring them back.
+But while transporting them back to the Vega, an error occurs, Perkins, Hoffman and the Vegans are hurled not just through space and to the Vega planet, but also into the past, where the two humans witness the accidental death of a nobleman and are blamed for murder.
+At the last second, Professor Common finds the two men and brings them back.
+During this episode, clues are found that the Vegans had something to do with the Biblical disaster of Sodom and Gomorrah.

-Meanwhile, clues were found that the Vegans had something to do with the Biblical disaster of Sodom and Gomorrah.
-All the Vegan men of the shot spaceship are declared dead, and in retaliation the Vegans send a space fleet to Earth in order to take revenge.
+All the Vegan men of the shot spaceship are declared dead, and in retaliation the Vegans send a space fleet to Earth to take revenge.
 The destruction of mankind seems inevitable.
 Perkins, Hoffman and Ralph travel to Vega to settle the conflict; there they meet Bordon the Immortal, whose aging process had been stopped by a curse (which is linked to the death of the nobleman Perkins and Hoffman had witnessed).
 Together they manage to halt the attack on Earth, but it proves to be only a temporary solution.